 Mike’s Suggestions for Professional Development

 - Take a break!
 This is something I have been thinking about since last year, when I read a great post by Ceri Jones.
 Her post Flashes of Inspiration was exactly what I needed at that moment and a kind of awakening – sometimes we forget to make time for ourselves or take a break even for a few minutes.
-I have started to learn how to do that and I have decided to keep at it until I achieve this goal!
+I have started learning how to do that and I have decided to keep at it until I achieve this goal!
 I have also written about this in one of my recent posts, My Learning for 2012 – A Post for @iTDipro.

 - Be a mentor.
 I started mentoring teachers when I still lived in Greece and have continued ever since.
 I think that I also learn from them and I have decided to do it even more this year.
 The same way I get motivation and useful feedback when I am with my mentors, I hope that the educators I advise get something out of it.